Maximizing your medical deductions

 Medical costs seem to increase every year.
 There is a way to get Uncle Sam to foot some of the doctor bills, but you need to make sure you know and follow the rules.

-The Internal Revenue Service lets you deduct medical costs on your 2012 tax return as long as they are more than 7.5 percent of your adjusted gross income.
-(For the 2013 tax year, your medical expenses must exceed 10 percent of your adjusted gross income.)
-This percentage may seem unattainable at first glance, but with a little tax triage you might just meet it.
+The Internal Revenue Service lets you deduct medical costs on your tax return as long as they are more than 10 percent of your adjusted gross income.
+(Taxpayers who are 65 or older can still use the previous 7.5 percent threshold to claim itemized medical expenses through the 2016 tax year.)
+The percentage may seem unattainable at first glance, but with a little tax triage you might just meet it.

 And while it's not something we want to think about, don't forget about medical bills you paid for a deceased dependent in the year they were paid, whether before or after the person passed away.